HUULKI/chaturbate-promotion-bot/README.md

 ## How does it work?

 - The model’s room rises to the 1st page of the site
-- Live accounts of members are used for promotion
 - Accounts can donate on stream
 - Work according to the model’s schedule
 - You can promote several models at the same time